machingclee/machingclee.github.io/static/media/187-custom-toast.ab2dcef8.md

 Since we simply use `useState` in our `Toast`'s, our `ToastProvider` does not necessarily lie inside `Provider`.

-Next we create a utility function to different kinds of messages:
+Next we create a utility function to send different kinds of messages:

 ```js
 // toastUtil.ts